The Risks of Recording Business Calls

 Feds To Require Speed Limiters On Trucks

 The Department of Transportation (DOT) is about to mandate the use of speed limiters – also known as Electronic Control Modules (ECM) – on certain trucks traveling U.S. highways.
-The department’s March 2014 “Report of Significant Rulemaking” states that this new rule may become reality as soon as October of this year.
-Read this article to learn more.
-Claims Journal, May 1, 2014
+The department’s March 2014 “Report of Significant Rulemaking” states that this new rule may become reality as soon as October 2014.
+Written by Gary L. Wickert, published in Claims Journal, May 1, 2014.

-Liability for Allowing Drunk Driving: The Death of Personal Responsiblity?
+Liability for Allowing Drunk Driving: The Death of Personal Responsibility?

 It used to be that friends wouldn’t let friends drive drunk because they cared about their friends.
 Today, it’s become a legal obligation.
 Imposing liability on a person for failing to inject himself as a surrogate parent into the life of another person, strangers and friends, is a bad idea.
 It opens a Pandora’s Box of devastatingly-bad legal precedent.
 Our laws reflect our society and, as a society, we are witnessing the slow death of personal responsibility.
-Claims Journal, January 2, 2014.
+Written by Gary L. Wickert, published in Claims Journal, January 2, 2014.

 Understanding Comparative Fault, Contributory Negligence and Joint & Several Liability